 The driving force behind our theoretical (and possible) Infinite Improbability Drive is Quantum Suicide.

-Quantum Suicide is basically Schrodinger’s Cat, but with you as the cat and an extra-lethal machine-gun as the death mechanism.
+Quantum Suicide is basically Schrodinger’s Cat, but with you as the cat.

 The Many Worlds of Hugh Everett III